San Luis Obispo County · Protected cove + pier + boat

 - Avila Beach metered parking on the main strip; free parking at the larger lots up the road.

-- Bait and tackle: Hi's Tackle in Pismo (10 min south), Central Coast Outdoors in San Luis Obispo (15 min east).
+- Bait and tackle in Pismo (10 min south) and San Luis Obispo (15 min east).

 - Restrooms + showers at Avila Beach Promenade and Port San Luis day-use area.